inphinit/framework/README.md

 ## Requirements

-1. PHP 5.4.0+, but it is recommended that you use PHP 8 due to PHP support issues, read: https://www.php.net/supported-versions.php
+1. PHP 8 (minimal PHP 5.4 -- consider updating to one of the latest PHP versions when possible: https://www.php.net/supported-versions.php)
 1. Multibyte String (GD also) (optional, only used in `Inphinit\Utility\Strings` class)
 1. libiconv (optional, only used in `Inphinit\Utility\Strings` class)
 1. fileinfo (optional, only used in `Inphinit\Filesystem\File`)
-1. COM or CUrl (optional, only used in `Inphinit\Filesystem\Size`)
+1. COM or cURL (optional, only used in `Inphinit\Filesystem\Size`)

 ## Getting start